Twins vs. Cardinals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (5-6) will take to the mound for the Twins and make his 22nd start of the season.
+- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.

 |Opponent